bilgekosee/bilgebookstore/README.md

 # Bilge Bookstore

-This project introduces Bilge Bookstore, a web application that allows you to explore books in the historical category.
+This project introduces Bilge Bookstore, a web application that allows you to explore books in the category.
 The project is developed using React.js.

 ## Features